HL7/fhir-saner/input/pagecontent/definitions.md

 : A regulated medical device providing continuous positive airway pressure.

 BiPAP
-: BiPAP is the trade name for Respironics Bilevel Positive Airway Pressure equipement.
+: BiPAP is the trade name for Respironics Bilevel Positive Airway Pressure equipment.
 These are regulated medical devices similar to CPAP, but with adjusted pressure levels during the cycles of breathing in and out.